UBC-MDS/programming-in-python-for-data-science/chapters/en/module6.md

 <choice id="3" >
 <opt text="<code>None</code>" >

-`toy` is a local variable, will it be recognized in a global enviroment?
+`toy` is a local variable, will it be recognized in a global environment?

 </opt>

 <opt text="<code>truck</code>">

-`toy` is a local variable, will it be recognized in a global enviroment?
+`toy` is a local variable, will it be recognized in a global environment?

 </opt>

 <opt text="<code>Error</code>" correct="true">

-Great! `toy` is a local variable, and will not be recognized in the global enviroment.
+Great! `toy` is a local variable, and will not be recognized in the global environment.

 </choice>